act-rules/act-rules.github.io/_rules/form-fields-not-completed-334972.md

 #### Passed Example 2

 The error message identifies any required `input` element that has not been filled.
 The error message refers to the `input` elements by their labels.
-Completed fields retain their values.

 ```html
 <script>